Undergraduate Course

 Optional module

 This module will give you a deeper understanding of how the English language is spread across the globe.
 You will study the history of English both in the British Isles and abroad, thinking about the social history of language change, variety and status.
-You will explore the concept of standard varieties of English and the structural variation in major international varieties of English.
+You will also explore the concept of standard varieties of English, and the structural variation in major international varieties of English.

 Credits: 20